yurilamijo/Gunpla-API/README.md

 # Gunpla API
-Project to improve my Python skills.
+Project to improve my Python skills.<br>
 API build with Flask-RESTfull.
+Database build with sqlite3 and postgresql<br>
 Launched in Heruko.

 ## Getting Started